 Tom rolled his eyes.
 "I know Harry.
 We've gone over this plenty of times."

 Harry sighed again and sunk into his seat bench a bit.
-"I know, I just hate the idea of you ending up in another house and us being separate."
+"I know, I just hate the idea of you ending up in another house and us being separated."

 "That would be bothersome.
 But whatever happens, we'll manage.
 It's not like you haven't managed to establish friendships with members of Slytherin house anyway.
 And since we have an established history of friendship, our continued association wouldn't be looked upon oddly at all."